 1. Skin Care

 Just because you may not be donning a swim suit for the next few months doesn’t mean you need to put your skin in the back of your mind.
 Now is the best time to opt for skin care treatments, such as laser skincare.
 Think of things like Botox, fat removal, or any other skin fixes you want to make.
 Many doctors run specials on these due to their popularity, and they’re typically an outpatient treatment, so you don’t need to worry about long hospital stays or long recovery time either.
+Not sure if going under the knife is for you, think about Stemuderm.
 If you want to have killer skin and a body that you’re proud of, even if you’re not wearing a bathing suit, use this time to receive the skin care treatments you deserve.

 During the summer, you may have gone fun and flirty with a hairstyle that complemented the beach and outdoor activities.
 Now that the summer is ending, you may want to dial it back to something a little more modest or different with a fall hair color.
 If you’re tired of the bleach blonde locks, take this time to make a change.
 Reds and browns are a great look for fall, as the complement the colors of the changing leaves.
 You can also try something different, such as an ombre that allows you to have more fun colors in your hair at one time.
 If that’s not your style, try for some fun low-lights that will give your hair some contrast.

 During the summer, you don’t want to pile a bunch of makeup on your face.
 You also want to keep things looking a little more natural, too.
 During the fall, you can start to get away with the darker, more obvious colors.
 Now is the time to head to the store and find the best shade of eye shadow and lipstick that is perfect for your fall and winter wardrobe.
 Take some time to try out a new color you haven’t used before, or go back to your standard.
 No matter what you may want, there is something out there you can try.